 Tailor your essay to the organization and the prompt

-Even if you’re adapting another essay, it’s important to make sure your essay directly addresses the prompt and demonstrates the organization’s values.
+Even if you’re adapting another essay, it’s important to make sure your essay directly addresses the prompt, stays within the word count limit, and demonstrates the organization’s values.
 The scholarship committee will be able to tell if you reuse an essay that doesn’t quite respond to the prompt, so be sure to tailor it to the questions asked.